dibyendumajumdar/ravi/README.rst

 Performance Notes
 -----------------
-To get the best possible performance types must be annotated so that Ravi's JIT compiler can generate efficient code.
+To obtain the best possible performance, types must be annotated so that Ravi's JIT compiler can generate efficient code.
 Additionally function calls are expensive - as the JIT compiler cannot inline function calls, all function calls go via the Lua call protocol which has a large overhead.
 This is true for both Lua functions and C functions.
 For best performance avoid function calls inside loops.

 Compatibility with Lua